elise1365/chess-basic/README.md

 Features:

-  - Light mode and dark mode toggle switch,
+  - Light mode and dark mode toggle switch
   - Navigation rail with icons to navigate between a help & rules page and the main chess board page
   - Reset button so that the game can be reset anytime
+  - Text field for users to enter moves and check button to check each entered move
+  - Text displaying the number of pieces each player owns, and text displaying which player is currently playing
-  - Program utilises hive database - one database per player, stores pieces, first move & locations.
+  - Program utilises hive database - one database per player, stores pieces, first move & locations

 Due to time constraints, the project has the following limitations: